 What Have We Learned About Medical Practice Marketing During COVID-19?

 One thing your current marketing firm may not tell you is that we see challenges we’ve never seen before, thanks to the coronavirus.
 Generally, marketing requires an agile state; teams are almost always expected to pivot quickly with market shifts.
 Today, though, we’re in uncharted waters.
 Marketing strategy and practice may (and perhaps should) exist in a fluid state in many companies.
 Today, that approach is multiplied by the rise and decline of an unseen virulent virus.
 Our practices and our marketing team have learned three critical best practices during this tumultuous time:

 - Be sensitive in messaging

 1. Pivot Fast

-Becker’s Hospital Review recently interviewed a number of marketing executives who illustrate that even the promotional strategies for behemoth health systems are shifting during COVID-19.
+Becker’s Hospital Review recently interviewed several marketing executives who illustrate that even the promotional strategies for behemoth health systems are shifting during COVID-19.
 The CMO of Advocate Aurora Health in Illinois said, “We’ve sought to develop practical, informative content that is driven by the needs, questions, and fears of the consumers and communities we serve.”

 Patients need to know how to visit your practice, how to use telehealth if you offer it, and how you’re keeping patients safe.
 Patient readiness is more important than ever, and you can use technology to help.